LOVE-DOCTOR/audio-summary/README.md

 This is an Audio Summarizer API created for the purpose of audio content summarization.
 It is useful for extracting key insights from podcasts, lectures, interviews, meetings, etc.

+This code was created for tutorial purposes.
+Follow the tutorial here: <coming soon>

 ## Table of Contents

 - [Features](#features)